thedavecarroll/hugotest.thedavecarroll.com/content/blog/how-i-blog.md

 ### Staticman API Webhook

-For Staticman to work, there are a few quick configuration steps needed that are laid out in the {{< link id="staticman" >}}.
+For Staticman to work, there are a few quick configuration steps needed that are laid out in the [Staticman documentation](https://staticman.net/docs/).

 Additionally, you will need a `staticman.yml` configuration file.
 This file is included in the theme's repo.